If you’ve got steak in the fridge and want to know how to tell if it’s still good, you’re in the right place!

 Sometimes, steak turns gray during the oxidation process.
-In order to discern whether or not your steak is safe to eat, check to see if it has a scent or slimy texture.
+In order to discern whether or not your steak is safe to eat, check to see if it has an unpleasant scent or slimy texture.
 Also, check the expiration date.
 If it shows no other signs of being bad other than the discoloration, it is likely safe to cook and consume.

 Can Raw Steak Go Bad in the Fridge?

 Yes.
 The USDA advises steak will generally last 3 to 5 days in the fridge.
 If you are not going to use it in that timeframe, you will be better off freezing your raw steaks.

 People also ask if you can keep uncooked steak in the fridge for 7 days and some want to know if steak in the fridge for 10 days is OK.
 The answer to both of these questions is a resounding “No!”
 Follow USDA guidelines and only keep in the fridge up to 5 days, but preferably 3 days.